js1972/openui5-clickpanel/README.md

 This has been tested up to OpenUI5/SAPUI5 version 1.38.4.

 ## How did ClickPanel come about?
-Simple from chatting with a colleague [@mattieharding](https://github.com/mattieharding) about the sap.m.Panel control and how to get it to open by clicking anywhere in the header for better usability.
+Simply from chatting with a colleague [@mattieharding](https://github.com/mattieharding) about the sap.m.Panel control and how to get it to open by clicking anywhere in the header for better usability.
 Then just whacked it on here...

 ## What next
 + Add tests?